 Our treatment team consists of licensed psychologists and social workers.
-In addition, we offer a training program to doctoral level psychology trainees and MSW students who specialize in military social work.
+In addition, we offer a training program to doctoral level psychology trainees, social work and marriage and family .

 All clinicians have received extensive training in military life, culture, and transitional issues that can arise for service members and veterans.
 Additionally, some of our clinicians are veterans themselves.

 Yes.
 OTW is for military veterans and their family members, not just students.

 You can receive OTW services even if you do not attend a partner college.
 Our services are available despite enrollment in college.
 Depending on the location, you may be able to meet with a clinician on a campus closest to where you live.
 You may also connect with U.S.VETS Veteran Service Center at Bob Hope Patriotic Hall in downtown Los Angeles by calling 213.765.9680 or 844.887.8387 (toll free).

 Cognitive Behavior Therapy (CBT) is a collaborative therapeutic approach, in which you and your therapist work together to identify and examine the relationship between how we think, feel, and behave.
 In short, CBT is a treatment tool that helps change behavior by changing the way we think.
 The approach addresses decision-making, problem solving, and coping skills.

 Short answer: yes.
 Long answer: “Better” can mean different things to different people.
 Success of treatment can vary.
 Some may respond to treatment after a few weeks or months, while others may need more than a year.
 Treatment can also be complicated if people have more than one anxiety disorder or if they suffer from depression, substance abuse, or other co-existing conditions.
 As a result, treatment must be tailored specifically for each individual.